Intro

 This method applies to any API service you want to configure as an HTTP request.

 When we fork a story, we often need to capture and organize data as it flows through various paths.
-This is where the event transform comes into play, allowing us to catch the incoming data and normalize it for consistent use downstream.
+The event transform action allows us to catch the incoming data and normalize it for consistent use downstream.

 Example Steps: